Alaska DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources: an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Alaska showed a one-day census of 2,683 clients in treatment, 2,355 of whom (88%) were in outpatient treatment.
+State treatment data for substance use disorders are derived from two primary sources: an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Alaska showed an one-day census of 2,683 clients in treatment, 2,355 of whom (88%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 310 (11%) were under the age of 18.

 Chart 2 shows the percentage of admissions mentioning particular drugs or alcohol at the time of admission.